connectedbydata/connectedbydata.org/_literature/poll-enough-control.md

 ---
-reference: targeted-ads-justified
+reference: poll-enough-control
-value: "73%"
+value: "79%"
-error: "&plusmn;3.5%"
+error: "&plusmn;4%"
-title: "of people in the US think how companies collect information to target ads is an unjustified use of people's private information"
+title: "of internet users in the US think tech companies do not provide them enough control over how information about their activities are tracked and used"
 author: Washington Post - Schar School
 link: https://www.washingtonpost.com/context/nov-4-22-2021-washington-post-schar-school-tech-poll/1f827037-688f-4030-a3e4-67464014a846/?itid=lk_inline_manual_6
 category: statistic